 Business Phone Systems - How not to miss the call again

 Let’s imagine you advertise a number in a local Western Suburb’s business directory.
 The customer rings that number.
 However, you are in a middle of a conversation with another client who rang a few minutes earlier.
 Line Hunt or Call Circulate would automatically find and redirect this new call to another number and/or circulate the call until you finish the conversation.
-The feature was (and still is) available on Telstra’s ISDN lines but is soon to be disconnected from the end of September this year, as the NBN rollout continues to bring business-grade networking solutions online.
+The feature was available on Telstra’s ISDN lines and is already removed as part of Telstra upgrade of their systems at the end of September this year, as the NBN rollout continues to bring business-grade networking solutions online.

-The Line Hunt and Call Circulate feature is replaced by Ring Groups and Queues
+The Line Hunt and Call Circulate features are replaced by Ring Groups and Queues

 When you are on the call and another client rings your business number, the call lands in the queue and is picked up by the next available person.
 The number of people in a queue depends on the number of incoming lines you have.
 We recommend to our clients to always have the option to redirect the calls to a mobile or voice mail should you exceed the number of lines set up for your system.
 Check the call redirection now as the missed call might mean a silence, and silence is not always fun for businesses looking to get more sales through the door.